 |Posted on December 26, 2016 at 6:40 PM||comments (3)|

 I am starting a series of Blogs regarding improving communication with your relationship with your partner and other relationships.
-I have been a family and couples counselor for over 20 years.
+I have been a family and couples counselor for over 25 years.
 Throughout the years, I have developed techniques that have been quite efficacious for improving relationships.
 I will begin with a few tips here and will continue to add to more throughout the next couple of weeks.
 I am also going to offer some fun facts regarding intimacy and affection.
-First of all, I will begin with the basics; the stuff that we should already know but forget to implement when emotions are running high.
+First of all, I will begin with the basics; the stuff that we may or may not already know but forget to implement when emotions are running high.
 I will review the information below that I usually share with my clients during their first session.
 I will base it toward couples although; these tips can be successful for any relationship.
-For simplicity, I have used examples that are husband and wife teams, this is not to exclude partners and same sex couples.
+For simplicity, I have used examples that are husband and wife teams, this is not to exclude partners and same sex couples:

-"I" STATEMENTS VERSES "YOU" STATMENTS
+"I" STATEMENTS VERSES "YOU" STATEMENTS

 This is big!
-“You” statements typically creates animosity and for your partner to feel like they are backed up into a corner.
+“You” statements typically create animosity and for your partner to feel like they are backed up into a corner.
 An example of a “You” statement would be (because I like food so much) let’s say the wife is at home making dinner this time; a special dinner that he did not know about.
-The husband has come home late and did not call to let her know that he was going to be late.
+The husband has come home somewhat late and did not call to let her know that he was going to be late.
 He arrives and she says “YOU don’t care about me!
 YOU didn’t even bother to call!
 YOU don’t love me!”
-(Dramatic, I know).
-Then, he on the defense feels backed up into corner, then he states something like “I didn’t know, YOU were late last week.
+Then, he on the defense feels backed up into a corner, then he states something like “I didn’t know, YOU were late last week.
 I could not call because I was driving!
 What the heck?”
 You know where this is going.
-Now let’s visit “I” statements; Let us use the same scenario.
+Now let’s visit, “I” statements; Let us use the same scenario.
 She is pretty upset because she planned a time sensitive meal.
 She is frustrated and upset.
-When he comes in the door, she says “I have feeling hurt and frustrated because you are late and did not call me to let me know.”
+When he comes in the door, she says “I am feeling hurt and frustrated because you are late and did not call me to let me know.”
 The outcome would come out much differently.
-She could following it up by, “next time could you pull of the road and give me a quick call?”
+She could follow it up by, “next time could you pull of the road and give me a quick call?”

 The formula is “I feel _____________________ because __________________________.
-Next time let’s ___________________”.
+Next time let’s ___________________.”